3 Reasons to Homeschool During Each Stage of ChildhoodJune 28, 2023

 3 Reasons to Homeschool During the Early Elementary Years

-When your child is ready to read, you get to experience one of the highlights of homeschooling.
+- Watch the Light Bulb Turn On for Reading: When your child is ready to read, you get to experience one of the highlights of homeschooling.
 There is nothing else like the joy of introducing your children to the amazing world of literacy.
 You get to open doors for them that will facilitate wonder and discovery for the rest of their lives.
-I still get goose bumps when I think of how precious it was to sit on the couch with my kids and watch each of them gradually take off with reading.
+I still get goosebumps when I think of how precious it was to sit on the couch with my kids and watch each of them gradually take off with reading.

-Little children don’t need to learn to sit still for hours on end with only a short recess squeezed in.
-God created them with bundles of energy, curiosity and joy.
+- Let Your Little Kids Act Like Little Kids: Little children don’t need to learn to sit still for hours on end with only a short recess squeezed in.
+God created them with bundles of energy, curiosity, and joy.
 You can give your kids outlets for all that at home.
 Does your son want to practice his math facts while he jumps on the trampoline in his Superman costume?
 Great!
 Be thankful he can get his energy out in acceptable ways instead of being disciplined in school for not sitting still.

 3 Reasons to Homeschool During the Late Elementary Years

-Children absolutely need physical movement and free play in order to learn and develop to their capacity.
+- Give Your Children the Time for Free Play and Physical Activity That They Need: Children absolutely need physical movement and free play in order to learn and develop according to their capacity.
 Schools know this but feel like their hands are tied … and so by late elementary (and often earlier), recesses have been drastically shortened.
 Kids spend most of every day sitting quietly in chairs.
 Homeschooling gives your children the freedom to learn how God intended them to learn at this stage.

 3 Reasons to Homeschool During the Middle School Years